 Program: Earth and Planetary Sciences (PhD)

-2. Expertise in a sub-discipline Ph.D. graduates are able to comprehensively synthesize, evaluate, and interpret relevant fundamental knowledge in her or his sub-discipline.
+- Comprehensively synthesize, evaluate, and interpret the fundamental knowledge in her or his sub-discipline.

 2) Your program's SLOs are published as follows.
 Please update as needed.